tilburgsciencehub/website/content/topics/Analyze/causal-inference/rdd/rdd-discrete-running-variable.md

 ## Implementing Honest BSD confidence intervals in R

-In this section, I demonstrate a simple implementation of BSD confidence intervals in R using the [RDHonest](https://github.com/kolesarm/RDHonest/blob/master/doc/RDHonest.pdf) package.
+In this section, we demonstrate a simple implementation of BSD confidence intervals in R using the [RDHonest](https://github.com/kolesarm/RDHonest/blob/master/doc/RDHonest.pdf) package.
 The package includes some datasets, such as _cghs_, which relates to [Oreopoulos's (2006)](https://www.aeaweb.org/articles?id=10.1257/000282806776157641) study of the effects of a change in the minimum school leaving age in Britain on earnings.
 Oreopoulos uses age as the discrete running variable of his study.

 {{% codeblock %}}
 ```R